 MERGER-RELATED COSTS AND OTHER UNUSUAL CHARGES (CREDITS).
 On September 15, 1999, Netmarket Group, Inc. ("NGI") began operations as an independent company that will pursue the development of the interactive businesses formerly within the Company's direct marketing division.
 NGI will own, operate, develop and expand the on-line membership businesses, which collectively have 1.3 million on-line members.
 Prior to September 15, 1999, the Company's ownership of NGI was restructured into common stock and preferred stock interests.
-The fair market value of the NGI common stock on the date of donation was approximately \$20 million.
 On September 15, 1999, (the "donation date") the Company donated NGI's outstanding common stock to a charitable trust, and NGI issued additional shares of its common stock to certain of its marketing partners.
 Accordingly, as a result of the change in ownership of NGI's common stock from the Company to independent third parties, prospective from the donation date, NGI's operating results were no longer be included in the Company's consolidated financial statements.
-The Company retained an ownership in a convertible preferred stock of NGI, which is ultimately exchangeable, at the Company's option until after September 14, 2001, into approximately 78% of NGI's diluted common shares which has a \$5 million annual preferred dividend.
-The convertible preferred stock will be accounted for using the cost method of accounting.
-The preferred stock dividend will be recorded in income if and when it becomes realizable.
+The Company retained an ownership in a convertible preferred stock of NGI, which is ultimately exchangeable, at the Company's option, into approximately 78% of NGI's diluted common shares.
 Subsequent to the Company's contribution of NGI's common stock to the trust, the Company provided a development advance of \$77.0 million to NGI which is contingently repayable to the Company if certain financial targets related to NGI are achieved.
-The purpose of the development advance was to provide NGI with the funds necessary to develop internet related products and systems, that if successful, would significantly increase the value of NGI.
-Without these funds, NGI would not have sufficient funds for development activities contemplated in its business plans.
-Repayment of the advance is therefore solely dependent on the success of these development efforts.
 The Company recorded a charge, inclusive of transaction costs, of \$84.8 million (\$48.4 million, after tax) in the third quarter of 1999, in connection with the donation of NGI shares to the charitable trust and the subsequent development advance.